Asininite/ObsidianVault/Obsidian Vault/Computer Networks/Module 1/Transmission Modes.md

 # Half - Duplex
 - station can transmit and receive data | ENTIRE BANDWIDTH can be utilized
-- messages flow in both directions NOT AT SAME TIME
+- messages flow in both directions NOT AT SAME TIME one device has to wait while the other transmits
 - eg : Walkie-Talkie

+# Full - Duplex
+- bi-directional communication